Criminal Defense

 PENALTIES UPON CONVICTION

-A DUI conviction causes 2 points on your DMV record, and generally requires: a sentence (to be served via jail, a work program, or electronic monitoring); probation; a fine; driver’s license suspension; a DUI school; and a requirement to install an ignition interlock device on your vehicle.
+A DUI conviction causes 2 points on your DMV record, and generally requires: a sentence (to be served via jail, a work program, or electronic monitoring); probation; a fine; a driver’s license suspension; a DUI school; and sometimes a requirement to install an ignition interlock device on your vehicle.

-• 1st offense – sentence of 2 days – 6 months; 3-5 year probation; $2,000 fine and fees; 6 month license suspension; 3 month DUI school; and 5-6 month ignition interlock device requirement.
+- 1st offense – sentence of 2 days to 6 months; 3-5 years of probation; $2,000 in fines and fees; 6 month license suspension; and 3 month DUI school.

-• If enhancement for BAC 0.15 or greater – 10 month license suspension and 9 month DUI school and ignition interlock device requirement.
+- If enhancement for BAC 0.15 or greater – 10 month license suspension and 9 month DUI school.

-• If enhancement for Refusing to Provide Blood/Breath Sample – 12 month license suspension and denied eligibility for a restricted license.
+- If enhancement for Refusing to Provide Blood/Breath Sample – 12 month license suspension and denied eligibility for a restricted license.

 A negotiated “plea bargain” with the prosecutor could result in reducing charges (such as from DUI to Wet Reckless), dismissing associated charges (such as Hit and Run or Driving on a Suspended License), or dismissing enhancements (such as Having a BAC 0.15 or Greater or Refusing to Provide a Blood/Breath Sample) thereby permitting the minimum punishment to be smaller.